carmencchow/bellabeat_casestudy/README.md

 300/924 x 100 = 32.47%
 ```

-Our right-skewed histogram show several occasions when participants had hours of moderate to vigorous activity, however the histogram also tells us that 50% of the participants had 26 minutes or less of moderate to vigorous activity with the average time being 37.8 minutes.
+Our right-skewed histogram shows several occasions when participants had <i>hours</i> of moderate to vigorous activity in a single day.
+However, the histogram also tells us that 50% of the participants had 26 minutes or less of moderate to vigorous activity, with the average time being 37.8 minutes.

 <br>
 <b><i>iii) Sedentary Behavior</i></b>
 <p>
 <p>Let’s take a look at the distribution of sedentary minutes in a day.
-The histogram below shows us the median is 1021 minutes which means 50% of participants are sedentary for at least 17.02 hours, while the majority of participants seem to be getting somewhere between 600 and 1200 minutes (or 10-20 hours) of non-activity.</p>
+The median is 1,021 minutes, which means 50% of participants are sedentary for at least 17.02 hours.
+The majority of participants seem to be spend between 600 and 1,200 minutes (or 10 to 20 hours) being inactive.</p>

 ![sedentary](https://github.com/user-attachments/assets/66ccbf2d-b4a4-46fc-95d9-e1265d9b1e6e)

 <b><i>iv) Sleep</i></b>
 <p>
-Let’s see what the data tells us about our participants sleep patterns and whether they are getting the recommended 7 or more hours of sleep.
-We’ll use the  `summary()` function to get an overview of the distribution of sleep times from our `daily_df` data frame.
+Let’s see what the data tells us about our participants' sleep patterns and determine if they are getting the recommended 7 or more hours of sleep.
+We’ll use the  `summary()` function again to get an overview of the distribution of sleep times from our `daily_df` data frame.
 </p>

 ```